ooddaa/ooddaa/README.md

 - 👯 I’m looking to collaborate on any non crypto project using Elixir, C or TS
 - 📫 How to reach me: [email me here](mailto:ooddaa@gmail.com)
 - 😄 Pronouns: 😄
-- ⚡ Fun fact: 🍌 are berries, while 🍓 aren't.
+- ⚡ Fun fact: light is invisible 🔦